MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-index-design-guide.md

 The hash index might also have different versions of its entries to accommodate the update.

 Later when the older versions are no longer needed, a garbage collection (GC) thread traverses the buckets and their link lists to clean away old entries.
 The GC thread performs better if the link list chain lengths are short.
-For more information, refer to [In-Memory OLTP Garbage Collection](../relational-databases/in-memory-oltp/in-memory-oltp-garbage-collection.md).
+For more information, see [In-Memory OLTP Garbage Collection](../relational-databases/in-memory-oltp/in-memory-oltp-garbage-collection.md).

 ##  <a name="inmem_nonclustered_index"></a> Memory-Optimized Nonclustered Index Design Guidelines